SimplyTil/zelda-spoiler-blocker/README.md

 1. Navigate to a website where you want to block spoilers.
 2. The extension will automatically replace any spoiler words with a censored message and hide the section where the spoiler appears.

-You can customize the spoiler words and censored message by modifying the `contentScript.js` file in the `src` folder.
+You can customize the spoiler words and censored message by modifying the `contentScript.js` file.

 ## License